pravega/pravega/documentation/src/docs/basic-reader-and-writer.md

   ```
 The name of the Reader can be any valid Pravega naming convention (numbers and letters).
 Note that the name of the Reader is namespaced within the Scope. `EventStreamWriter` and `EventStreamReader` uses Java generic types to allow a developer to specify a type safe Reader.
 In the sample application,
 we read Strings from the stream and use the standard Java String Serializer to
 convert the bytes read from the stream into String objects.

+**Note:**  Pravega allows users to write their own serializer.
+For more information and example, please refer to [Pravega Serializer](https://github.com/pravega/pravega-serializer).

 Finally, we use a `ReaderConfig` object with default values.
 Note that you cannot create the same Reader multiple times.
 That is, an application may call `createReader()` to add new Readers to the Reader Group.
 But if the Reader Group already contains a Reader with that name, an exception is thrown.

 After creating an `EventStreamReader`, we can use it to read
 Events from the Stream.
 The `readNextEvent()` operation returns the next Event available on the Stream, or if there is no such Event, blocks for a specified time.
 After the expiry of the timeout period, if no Event is available for reading, then _Null_ is returned.
 The null check (`EventRead<String> event = null`) is used to avoid printing out a spurious _Null_ event message to the console and also used to terminate the loop.
 Note that the Event itself is wrapped in an `EventRead` object.

-It is worth noting that `readNextEvent()` may throw an exception and this exception would be handled in cases where the Readers in the Reader Group need to reset to a Checkpoint or the Reader Group itself has been altered and the set of Streams being read has been therefore changed.
+It is worth noting that `readNextEvent()` may throw an exception `ReinitializationRequiredException` and the object is reinitialized.
+This exception would be handled in cases where the Readers in the Reader Group need to reset to a Checkpoint or the Reader Group itself has been altered and the set of Streams being read has been therefore changed. `TruncatedDataException` is thrown when we try to read the deleted data.
+It is however possible to recover from the later by calling `readNextEvent()` again (it will just skip forward).

 Thus, the simple `HelloWorldReader` loops, reading Events from a Stream
 until there are no more Events, and then the application terminates.